nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 ## Step 3 - Accessing the dashboard inside Nebari

-From JupyterLab click on the `File` menu tab, then select `Hub Control Panel` > `Dashboards`.
+From JupyterLab click on the `File` menu tab, then select `Hub Control Panel` -> `Dashboards`.

 ![JupyterLab expanded File menu - Hub Control Panel is highlighted with a surrounding purple box](/img/tutorials/nebari_jupyterlab_file_menu.png)

-This will redirect you to the Nebari's Dashboard main panel.
+This will redirect you to Nebari's Dashboard main panel.
-Here, you can find the URL of your dashboards which can be shared with other users as well as managing the status and deployment of your dashboards:
+Here, you can find the URL of your dashboards which can be shared with other users, as well as manage the status and deployment of your dashboards:

 - To stop the dashboard server click on the `stop` button.
 - To start the dashboard server click on the `start` button.